-1. Aircraft operated on international services by the airline(s) designated by each Contracting Party, as well as their regular equipment, supplies of fuel and lubricants and the aircraft stores (including food, beverages, liquors and tobacco) on board such aircraft shall be exempt from all customs duties, inspection fees and other duties or taxes on arriving in the territory of the other Contracting Party, provided such equipment and supplies remain on board the aircraft up to such time as they are re-exported.
+1. Aircraft operated on international services by the airline(s) designated by each Contracting Party, as well as their regular equipment, supplies of fuel and lubricants and the aircraft stores (including food, beverages and tobacco) on board such aircraft shall be exempt from all customs duties, inspection fees and other duties or taxes on arriving in the territory of the other Contracting Party, provided such equipment and supplies remain on board the aircraft up to such time as they are re-exported.

-2. In addition, the following shall also be exempt from the same duties and taxes with the exception of charges corresponding to the service performed:

-- aircraft stores taken on board in the territory of either Contracting Party, within limits fixed by the appropriate authorities of said Contracting Party, and for use on board the aircraft engaged on a specified route of the other Contracting Party; - b) spare parts, engines and ground equipment entered into the territory of either Contracting Party for the maintenance or repair of aircraft used on a specified route by the designated airline(s) of the other Contracting Party; - c) fuel and lubricants and consumable technical supplies destined to supply aircraft operated on a specified route by the designated airline(s) of the other Contracting Party, even if these supplies are to be used on the part of the journey performed over the territory of the Contracting Party in which they are taken on board; - d) printed matter, including printed material bearing the insignia of the air carrier and usual publicity and promotional materials distributed free of charge by the air carrier, as provided for by the customs legislation of each Party, introduced into for use or distribution in the territory of the other Party, or supplied in the territory of one Party and taken on board for use on outbound aircraft of an air carrier of the other Party engaged in international air transport, even when these stores are to be used on a part of the journey performed over the said territory; and e) staff uniforms, computers and ticket printers for reservation and ticketing, intended for use by an air carrier of one Party in the territory of the other Party provided they are imported temporarily into the territory of the other Party and re-exported within a maximum period of 24 months.
+- 2. In addition, the following shall also be exempt from the same duties and taxes with the exception of charges corresponding to the service performed: - (a) aircraft stores taken on board in the territory of either Contracting Party, within limits fixed by the appropriate authorities of said Contracting Party, and for use on board the aircraft engaged on a specified route of the other Contracting Party; - (b) spare parts entered into the territory of either Contracting Party for the maintenance or repair of aircraft used on a specified route by the designated airline(s) of the other Contracting Party; - (c) fuel and lubricants destined to supply aircraft operated on a specified route by the designated airline(s) of the other Contracting Party, even if these supplies are to be used on the part of the journey performed over the territory of the Contracting Party in which they are taken on board.

-Materials referred to in sub-paragraphs (a), (b), (c), (d) and (e) of this paragraph may be required to be kept under customs supervision or control.
+Materials referred to in sub-paragraphs (a), (b) and (c) of this paragraph may be required to be kept under customs supervision or control.